Read on for cybersecurity tips from James Bond’s No Time To Die movie. I just finished binging it …

 1. Obruchev and the Top-secret Files

-It’s funny how Mallory covers up something this serious as a ‘gas leak’; more like a ‘weapon leak’.
+It’s amusing how Mallory downplays something this serious as a ‘gas leak’; more like a ‘weapon leak.’
 However, towards the end of this scene, we see that the MI6 is not so clueless and uses double authentication to secure the Bio Security Level Four Fridge that contains the weapon, Heracles.

 2. Q and Obruchev’s Hard Drive

-When asked by Mallory to recover the data wiped from Obruchev’s hard drive Q couldn’t.
-There should have been a data recovery tool installed in the computers at such a lab.
-This is not just useful when important data get stolen but when they are corrupted or mistakenly deleted.
+When asked by Mallory to recover the data wiped from Obruchev’s hard drive, Q was unable to do so.
+A data recovery tool should have been installed on the computers in such a lab.
+This is useful not only when important data is stolen, but also when it is corrupted or mistakenly deleted.

 3. Unencrypted Flash Drive

-Being that Obruchev is a scientist doesn’t mean he has to carelessly leave his flash drive open and unencrypted but implies that he should have an understanding of cybersecurity.
-This is a mistake that many make, thinking that they are not some sort of spy and not at constant risk and leave their private data unguided.
+Being a scientist, Obruchev doesn’t have to leave his flash drive open and unencrypted carelessly, but it implies that he should have an understanding of cybersecurity.
+This is a mistake that many make, thinking they are not a spy and are not at constant risk, and leaving their private data unguarded.

 4. Breaches of Different Databases

-Having such information get into the hands of the public shows that these different databases were not thoroughly secured.
-Which is quite implausible for an agency like MI6 that knows the importance of such data.
-I guess Felix Leiter was not wrong to say that “intelligence isn’t central anymore”.
+Having such information come into the public’s hands suggests that these different databases were not thoroughly secured, which is quite implausible for an agency like MI6, given its understanding of the importance of such data.
+I guess Felix Leiter was not wrong to say that “intelligence isn’t central anymore.”

 READ ALSO: Best Antivirus For 2022 [Tested, Reviewed & Ranked]